-7.1 Standing Committees
+7.1 Standing Committees (last amended 5/8/03)

-The following committees shall be standing committees of the Board to consider policies for the government of all major areas: (a) Executive Committee; (b) Finance and Planning Committee; (c) Academic Affairs Committee; (d) Health Affairs Committee; (e) Facilities Planning and Construction Committee.
+The following committees shall be standing committees of the Board to consider policies for the government of all major areas: (a) Executive Committee; (b) Finance and Planning Committee; (c) Academic Affairs Committee; (d) Health Affairs Committee; (e) Facilities Planning and Construction Committee; (f) Audit, Compliance, and Management Review Committee.

-7.11 Composition of Standing Committees; Appointment of Chairmen

-7.111 The Executive Committee is composed of the Chairman, Vice-Chairmen of the Board, and additional voting members of the Board appointed by the Chairman as needed in the conduct of special called meetings of the Executive Committee.
-The Chairman of the Board is the Chairman of the Executive Committee and is a voting member of that Committee.

-- 7.112 Each standing committee is composed of not less than four members of the Board appointed by the Chairman. - 7.113 The Chairman of each standing committee (other than the Executive Committee) shall be appointed by the Chairman of the Board shortly after his or her election, by and with the consent of the Board, and shall remain as Chairman of the standing committee (unless a vacancy shall be caused by death, resignation, or refusal of some member of a committee to act) until the succeeding Board Chairman shall have reconstituted the committees. - 7.12 Method of Filling Vacancies in the Chairmanship of Standing Committees

-In case a vacancy shall occur in the chairmanship of any of the standing committees, the Chairman of the Board shall appoint another member of the Board to serve as Chairman of the standing committee, by and with the consent of the Board, and, if confirmed, the appointment shall stand until the time for appointment of Chairmen of the standing committees as provided in Subparagraph 7.113 of this Chapter.

-7.13 Authority of Standing Committees

-The authority of standing committees of the Board shall be subject to action of the whole Board.
-Except as provided in Subdivision 7.14 of this Chapter, the committees' actions must be ratified by the Board before they shall become effective.
+- 7.11 Composition of Standing Committees; Appointment of Chairmen (last amended 5/8/03) - 7.111 The Executive Committee is composed of the Chairman, Vice-Chairmen of the Board, and additional voting members of the Board appointed by the Chairman.
+The Chairman of the Board is the Chairman of the Executive Committee and is a voting member of that Committee. - 7.112 Each standing committee is composed of not less than four members of the Board appointed by the Chairman. - 7.113 The Chairman of each standing committee (other than the Executive Committee) shall be appointed by the Chairman of the Board shortly after his or her election, by and with the consent of the Board, and shall remain as Chairman of the standing committee (unless a vacancy shall be caused by death, resignation, or refusal of some member of a committee to act) until the succeeding Board Chairman shall have reconstituted the committees. - 7.12 Method of Filling Vacancies in the Chairmanship of Standing Committees In case a vacancy shall occur in the Chairmanship of any of the standing committees, the Chairman of the Board shall appoint another member of the Board to serve as Chairman of the standing committee, by and with the consent of the Board, and, if confirmed, the appointment shall stand until the time for appointment of Chairmen of the standing committees as provided in Subparagraph 7.113 of this Chapter. - 7.13 Authority of Standing Committees The authority of standing committees of the Board shall be subject to action of the whole Board.
+Except as provided in Subdivision 7.14 of this Chapter, the committees' actions must be ratified by the Board before they shall become effective. - 7.14 Duties of the Executive Committee Any action taken by the Executive Committee pursuant to authority granted in Part One, Chapter I, Section 9, Subsection 9.6 of these Rules and Regulations shall be effective at the time the action is taken by the Committee unless otherwise stated by the Committee and shall be reported to the Board at its next regularly scheduled meeting. - 7.15 Duties of the Finance and Planning Committee

-- 7.14 Duties of the Executive Committee Any action taken by the Executive Committee pursuant to authority granted in Part One, Chapter I, Section 9, Subsection 9.6 of these Rules and Regulations shall be effective at the time the action is taken by the Committee unless otherwise stated by the Committee and shall be reported to the Board at its next regularly scheduled meeting. - 7.15 Duties of the Finance and Planning Committee The Finance and Planning Committee shall: - 7.151 Continue long-range planning activities, including institutionalization of the planning process, development of related plan implementation policies and procedures for the U. T. System and the component institutions, and providing coordination of related legislative issues. - 7.152 Review and make recommendations to the Board as appropriate on matters related to business affairs such as: operating budget; debt financing transactions and issues concerning the Permanent University Fund, including administering standards for resource allocation; University Lands - West Texas Operations; System-wide and self-insured insurance programs; and special task forces, initiatives, and commissions for System Administration and the component institutions.
+The Finance and Planning Committee shall:

+- 7.151 Continue long-range planning activities, including institutionalization of the planning process, development of related plan implementation policies and procedures for the U. T. System and the component institutions, and providing coordination of related legislative issues. - 7.152 Review and make recommendations to the Board as appropriate on matters related to business affairs such as: operating budget; debt financing transactions and issues concerning the Permanent University Fund, including administering standards for resource allocation; University Lands - West Texas Operations; System-wide and self-insured insurance programs; and special task forces, initiatives, and commissions for System Administration and the component institutions.